yujintong/pvpgn-server-bak/README.md

 msbuild pvpgn.sln -target:ALL_BUILD;INSTALL /p:Configuration="RelWithDebInfo"
 ```
 #### Docker
-To quickly deploy a PVPGN server, using Docker is one of the best choices.
+To quickly deploy a PVPGN server on linux, using Docker is one of the best choices.
 You can gain some benefits using this:
-- Small in size: approx 110MiB Uncompressed image size
+- Small image size: approx 234MB uncompressed, 57MB compressed image size
-- Quick deploy, easy to scale out
+- Quick deploy, easy to scale out, manage and update
 - Simple to use and config

+##### Prequisite:
+- `docker` (Check [this link](https://docs.docker.com/engine/install/) for installation manual)
+  - you can use `podman` instead of `docker`, but in this manual we will use `docker` cli so you may need `podman` with `docker` cli support
+- (optionally) `docker-compose` for better configuration, deployment and logging managing

+##### How to build and run:

 There are some supported build arguments: